jdevfullstack-tutorials/learn-to-code/README.md

 ## The Truth About Programming
-The reason why we do computer programming is to instruct the computer exactly the things we want the computer to do for us.
+The reason why we do computer programming is to instruct the computer to do something for us.
 But it comes with a price.
 The computer can only understand the machine language but using pure machine language for the programmer is a very cumbersome task.